alionapi/CSE351-assignment-4/README.md

 ## Development Environment

-This project was developed using the provided CSE351 virtual machine and the Stanford Simple Router framework.
+This project was developed using the provided CSE351 virtual machine and the Stanford Simple Router framework by the course instructor.

 The router was tested in a Mininet-based virtual network environment using: